James-Karwowski/3DS-Homebrew-Ponglike/README.md

 # How can I play?
 To play Channel Fun 'Hockey', you will need to get an original 3DS or newer with CFW (Custom Firmware) OR a 3DS emulator (not recommended for multiplayer).
 From there, download the .3dsx file above.
 Depending on whether you use a 3DS with custom firmware (CFW) or the Citra emulator:
-O Citra emulator: Click File > Load File > Find and click your ChF-Hockey.3dsx file > Open.
+ - Citra emulator: Click File > Load File > Find and click your ChF-Hockey.3dsx file > Open.
       - You may see some errors in the citra-qt console depending on the version you use, but you should be able to ignore these.
-O 3DS w/ CFW (if you don't have a 3DS with custom firmware, visit the 3DS Hacks Guide website):
+ - 3DS w/ CFW (if you don't have a 3DS with custom firmware, visit the 3DS Hacks Guide website):
       - Place ChF-Hockey.3dsx into your sdmc:/3ds/ folder
       - Turn on your modded 3DS with the SD card inside.
       - Open Homebrew Launcher and open the /3ds/ folder.
       - Press A when you are on the ChF-Hockey.3dsx file.
       - The game will automatically start.

 # What Tools did you use?